ggiamarchi/vagrant-openstack-provider/README.md

 * `openstack_auth_url` - The endpoint to authentication against.
 By default, vagrant will use the global openstack authentication endpoint for all regions with the exception of :lon.
 IF :lon region is specified vagrant will authenticate against the UK authentication endpoint.
-* `openstack_compute_url` - The compute URL to hit.
+* `openstack_compute_url` - The compute service URL to hit.
 This is good for custom endpoints.
 If not provided, vagrant will try to get it from catalog endpoint.
-* `openstack_network_url` - The network URL to hit.
+* `openstack_network_url` - The network service URL to hit.
+This is good for custom endpoints.
+If not provided, vagrant will try to get it from catalog endpoint.
+* `openstack_volume_url` - The block storage URL to hit.
 This is good for custom endpoints.
 If not provided, vagrant will try to get it from catalog endpoint.

 ### VM Configuration